 In this article, Adrian Tennant takes a look at some extra Business materials available on onestopenglish and suggests how they can be integrated into your teaching.

 One place to look is in the News Lessons section.
 Firstly, the lessons are really up-to-date and so are often topical – i.e. your students might even be talking about the same issues and stories from the stories they read in newspapers and see on TV.
-Secondly, there are three different levels – elementary, intermediate and advanced – meaning that if you find a story you think would be useful with your students, you won't need to rewrite or edit anything in order to make it suitable for their level of English.
+Secondly, there are four different levels – pre-intermediate/intermediate, upper intermediate and advanced (one lesson at three levels a week) and elementary (one lesson at this level a month) – meaning that if you find a story you think would be useful with your students, you won't need to rewrite or edit anything in order to make it suitable for their level of English.

 Over the last few years I’ve used news lessons on topics ranging from banking for the poor, the credit crunch and brands and selling out.
 Not only have these articles interested my students, but they’ve been of interest to me and I’ve wanted to know more – always a sign of good material.
 Another news lesson I used was about population demographics.
 The lesson was based on an article about a recent report which had revealed that within the next ten years the number of over sixty-fives will outnumber the number of under-fives in the world for the first time.
 This might not seem such a worrying or amazing fact, but once you've done this lesson you can't help but wonder what will happen.

 Quite clearly lessons like these have relevance to many Business English classes and are a great help giving you a range of materials as well as lots of ideas that you can use in future lessons and in writing your own materials.

 Each news lesson is available on onestopenglish for a year in order to keep the topics current and relevant to your students.
 New news lessons are published every week, so there will be plenty of new lessons throughout the year that are useful and relevant in Business classes.